FORTUVA/FORTUVA-BETTING-AUTOMATION-ENGINE/README.md

 ### Failed Bet Recovery

-The bot implements a Martingale-like strategy:
+The enginee implements a Martingale-like strategy:
 - Tracks consecutive failed bets for each round type (odd/even)
 - Multiplies bet amount by configured multiplier after each loss
 - Resets to base amount after a win